jurgen1c/react-mega-store/README.md

-# Weather-App
+# Notmazon App

-### What we built
+### What I built

-> A current weather check site were users can search by city and add favorites.
-Weather data gathered from OpenWeatherMap and favorites saved to localStorage.
+> A mega store type e-commerce site based of the Amazon website.
+It has users, db & cloud functions with Firebase.
+Stripe is integrated to the app making it posible to accept credit crd payments.

 ### Project screenshot